Geo-Web-Project/docs/docs/004-concepts/007-land-transaction-types.md

 # Land Transactions

-:::danger
+:::tip
-On the [testnet Cadastre](https://testnet.geoweb.land/), Optimistic Goerli ETH is required for all transactions.
-You can get free testnet ETH from [a community faucet or bridge it from Goerli](https://community.optimism.io/docs/useful-tools/faucets/).&#x20;
+On the [testnet Cadastre](https://testnet.geoweb.land/), OP Sepolia ETH is required for all transactions.
+You can get free testnet ETH from [a community faucet or bridge it from Sepolia](https://community.optimism.io/docs/useful-tools/faucets/).&#x20;
 :::

 :::info